msozzoni/DemographicDynamicsInTortoisesAndFreswhaterTurtles/PGLS/README.md

 The script also include the production of the Figure3 and Figure4.

-In the folder are also present example files (**or the original files**) that are necessary for the analysis.
+In the folder are also present example files that are necessary for the analysis.

 The files are: